-We are exposed to the risk of changes in interest rates, primarily as a result of variable rate borrowings under the TRP Revolver and the Securitization Facility.
+We are exposed to the risk of changes in interest rates, primarily as a result of variable rate borrowings under the TRC Revolver, the TRP Revolver and the Securitization Facility.
 As of September 30, 2017, we do not have any interest rate hedges.
 However, we may enter into interest rate hedges in the future with the intent to mitigate the impact of changes in interest rates on cash flows.
-To the extent that interest rates increase, interest expense for the TRP Revolver and the Securitization Facility will also increase.
-As of September 30, 2017, we had \$708.1 million in outstanding variable rate borrowings under the TRP Revolver and Securitization Facility.
-A hypothetical change of 100 basis points in the interest rate of our variable rate debt would impact our annual interest expense by \$7.1 million.
+To the extent that interest rates increase, interest expense for the TRC Revolver, TRP Revolver and the Securitization Facility will also increase.
+As of September 30, 2017, the Partnership had \$708.1 million in outstanding variable rate borrowings under the TRP Revolver and Securitization Facility, and we had outstanding variable rate borrowings of \$435.0 million under the TRC Revolver.
+A hypothetical change of 100 basis points in the interest rate of our variable rate debt would impact the Partnership's annual interest expense by \$7.1 million and our consolidated annual interest expense by \$11.4 million.